Exclusive: U.S. lawmakers to investigate funding of WHO cancer agency

 "We welcome the interest of the House Committee ... and hope it will shed light on the close and somewhat opaque relationship between IARC and NIH, including the use of taxpayer dollars and resources to support IARC's activities," it said.

-IARC is also in dispute with the European Food Safety Authority (EFSA) and United Nations and United States regulators over glyphosate, an ingredient of widely-used weed killers.
+IARC is also in dispute with the European Food Safety Authority (EFSA) and United Nations and United States regulators over glyphosate, a widely-used weedkiller developed by Monsanto.

 IARC says glyphosate is "probably carcinogenic", while EFSA and several other regulators say it isn't.